vmassuchetto/wp-get-post-image/readme.txt

 Get Post Image is a wrapper for Get The Image WordPress Plugin and phpThumb library.
 It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other operations related to images.

-Please visit http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/ for usage and more information.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

-<b>Warning</b>: phpThumb bundled on Get Post Image versions <= 0.03 have a <a href="http://snipper.ru/view/8/phpthumb-179-arbitrary-command-execution-exploit/">severe security issue</a>.
-Don't use it.
+<strong>Warning</strong>: phpThumb bundled on Get Post Image versions <= 0.03 have a <a href="http://snipper.ru/view/8/phpthumb-179-arbitrary-command-execution-exploit/">severe security issue</a>.
+Please update your version to at least 0.04.

 == Installation ==

-1. Download and activate the Get The Image Plugin.
-2. Download and activate the Get Post Image Plugin.
-3. Configure phpThumb on get-post-image/phpthumb

-Visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

 == Frequently Asked Questions ==

-Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a>.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

 == Screenshots ==

-Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for examples.
+Please visit <a href="http://vinicius.soylocoporti.org.br/get-post-image-wordpress-plugin/">the plugin page</a> for configuration, usage, examples and more information.

 == Changelog ==

 = 0.04 =

-* phpThumb update to fix security issues.
+* phpThumb update to fix security issues;
 * Displaying nice error messages instead of breaking execution.

 = 0.03 =

-* Minor changes to make it work properly on Windows servers
+* Minor changes to make it work properly on Windows servers.

 = 0.02 =